This is the first of our walking tours to start uncovering Palermo, a city more ancient than Rome...

 Then Ballarò, the largest and most ancient open-air marketplace in Palermo, of Arab origins: where colours and smells and the vendors' screams fill in the air.
 Fresh and cooked food is displayed on the stalls, sold by the vendors with their typical abbanniata (screaming out the products’ characteristics).

-The last site of our walk is possibly the most important: the Royal Palace or Normans Palace, nowadays the seat of the Regional Parliament of Sicily.
+The last site of our walk is possibly the most important: the Royal Palace or Normans Palace, nowadays the seat of the Sicilian Regional Assembly.
 After the Normans had conquered Sicily in 1072 the palace, previously built by the Arabs, was chosen as the main residence of the kings.
 In 1132 King Roger II added the famous Palatine Chapel, whose golden mosaics are unique for their subtle modulations of colour and luminance.

 At the end of the walk, being lunchtime, we may either suggest you a lovely restaurant or where to enjoy some delicious street food: any walk had better end up with some tasty Sicilian dishes!